Pictured with my daughters Meredith and Lauren.

 The process of design really excites me.
 A collaboration between me (designer) and you (wearer) gives me the ultimate design challenge of bringing life and joyful energy to work that’s cohesive, well-made, and comfortable to wear.

 At the heart of my work is a playful contrast between precious metal and polymer clay—the shiny, reflective quality of silver against the colorful, patterned, matte polymer—bridging the organic with the man-made, with one foot in the natural world and the other modern and whimsical.

 I received a BFA from the Art Institute of Boston with a concentration in painting and sculpture.
 I have come to jewelry design later in life after having spent more than 30 years as a self-employed graphic designer.
-Living near the ocean along with a lifetime of experience working in a variety of art and craft disciplines (landscape painting, ceramics, quilting, fine woodworking and graphic design) have all informed the passion I feel doing this work.
+Living near the ocean along with a lifetime of experience working in a variety of fine art and craft disciplines (landscape painting, ceramics, quilting, fine woodworking and graphic design) have all informed the passion I feel doing this work.

 2021: Collectors Recognition Award Finalist, Paradise City Arts Festivals

 2020: Merit Award, Art Festival Beth-El, St. Petersbury, FL